selectel/terraform-provider-selectel/website/docs/r/craas_registry_v1.html.markdown

 * `status` - Shows the current status of the registry.

+* `endpoint` - Represents the endpoint of the container registry.
+Ex: `cr.selcloud.ru/my-registry`

 ## Import

 Registry can be imported using the `id`, e.g.